romene/Naturaily-netlify/_posts/2018-12-11-ror-doa-a-comprehensive-guide-for-2019.md

 ![redmonk-ruby](/assets/images/redmonk-ruby.png)

-RedMonk takes GitHub and StackOverflow interest in the language and then compares it with all major languages.
+RedMonk takes GitHub and StackOverflow interest in the language and then compares it with all other major languages.
 We can clearly see that Ruby is far from being dead as many of doomsayers tend to say.
-With Ruby being kind of on the top we can conclude that it is still a popular language used to develop tools and apps.
+With Ruby being kind of at the top we can conclude that it is still a popular language used to develop tools and apps.
 But don’t get too excited.

 **GitHub Stats**